harrisjunaid/MITXPRO-MODULE-15/README.md

 ## About The Project
 - user balance managed through state hook destructured as [accountState , setAccountState].
 This is usually stored in a bank DB.
-- user interaction deposit/withdrawal stored in local variable called deposit updated in handleChange function.
+- user interaction deposit/withdrawal stored in local variable called deposit.
+That is updated in handleChange function.
 - on submit newTotal is calculated and updated through setter function called in handleSubmit function.